kr41/BashBooster/docs/index.md

     If the same key appears multiple times, only the last value will be visible.

+    If the file doesn't exist of cannot be read, the function prints warning and does nothing.

     The escapes in the key name (like "k\:e\=y") are _not supported_, the first ":" or "=" is treated as the end of the key name.